treble37/gotraining/training_notes.md

 * [Default zero values](http://yourbasic.org/golang/default-zero-value/)
 * Can have int, int8, int16, int32, int64 - by default you should probably just use int
 * Go doesn't allow unused variables

+### Structs

+* zero value of a struct is the zero value of all its composite fields